OriginTrail/ReadTheDocs/source/node-setup.rst

 If errors occurred during installation process, ot-node probably won't work properly.
 Errors during installation process happen due to various factors like lack of RAM or previous installations.
-We strongly recommend installation on clean system and at least 1GB of RAM (it may work with 512MB and swap file).
+We strongly recommend installation on clean system and at least 2GB of RAM (it may work with 512MB and swap file).
+You can check this `link`_ and do the automatic installation and setup again.

 If you used this automatic installation script, you may proceed to :ref:`configuration-setup`.
 Then you can start the node.